 MTG Duskmourn Commander decks

-Right now, we only have teasers about the Duskmourn Commander decks.
+We now have a much stronger idea about what’s inside the Duskmourn Commander decks.
 They are:

 Duskmourn is also bringing back the Archenemy game mode, allowing one player to become the Big Bad of your Commander table.
 Each deck will come with 10 devious Scheme cards, which can power up a player to a disgusting degree, and make a dogpile into a fair fight.